aadya940/stampdb/README.md

-The Python API is in pre-development phase currently.
+The Python API is in Development phase currently.